Safe House (2012 film): Plot

-In Cape Town, South Africa, junior CIA officer Matt Weston is serving as a "housekeeper", an operative in charge of securing and maintaining a local CIA safe house.
-He is frustrated due to the lack of action at his location, and hopes to move to Paris to follow his live-in girlfriend Ana, a young French physician about to start her residency.
+In Cape Town, South Africa, junior CIA officer Matt Weston is serving as a "housekeeper", an operative in charge of securing and maintaining a local CIA safe house in case of an operation.
+He calls his mentor and immediate superior David Barlow, enquiring about a station in Paris.
+He hopes to move there with his live-in girlfriend Ana, a young French physician about to start her residency.
+Barlow tells him he is likely underqualified for the position, which frustrates Matt as he has not had a "houseguest" during his year-long tenure and thus has been unable to gain field experience.
+Barlow promises to revisit the issue in a few months.

-Elsewhere in Cape Town, ex-CIA NOC operative-turned criminal Tobin Frost acquires a data storage device from rogue MI6 officer Alec Wade.
-A team of mercenaries attacks and kills Wade, forcing Frost to surrender to the American consulate.
-A team led by veteran CIA agent Daniel Kiefer transfer Frost to Weston's safe house to interrogate him.
-When the mercenaries, led by Vargas, attack the safe house and kill Kiefer's team, Weston escapes with Frost.
+Elsewhere in Cape Town, ex-CIA NOC operative turned international criminal Tobin Frost acquires a data storage device from rogue MI6 officer Alec Wade.
+A team of mercenaries attacks them and kills Wade.
+Frost flees and, out of options, surrenders to the American consulate.

+A team led by veteran Daniel Kiefer transfers Frost to Weston's safe house in order to interrogate him for intelligence before he returns to the US.
+Weston watches uneasily as Kiefer's team waterboards Frost.
+The mercenaries, led by Vargas, attack the safe house and kill Kiefer and his team.
+Weston escapes with Frost and heads to the U.S. Consulate.

-Weston contacts his supervisor, David Barlow, at CIA headquarters in Langley, Virginia, along with Catherine Linklater, the operative in charge of Frost's interrogation, and CIA Deputy Director Harlan Whitford, who is overseeing the operation.
-Linklater orders Weston to lie low and await further instructions.
-But Frost begins to manipulate Weston, insisting that someone within the CIA gave away their location to the mercenaries and that Weston is in peril.
-Barlow tells Weston to go to Cape Town Stadium where he retrieves a GPS device containing the location of another safe house, but Frost creates a diversion and eludes him.
-When Weston is detained by the police, he is forced to fire at them to escape.
+En route, Weston contacts Barlow at CIA headquarters in Langley, Virginia, along with Catherine Linklater, the operative in charge of Frost's interrogation and Kiefer's superior, and CIA Deputy Director Harlan Whitford, who is overseeing the operation.
+Linklater, under advisement from Barlow, orders Weston to lie low and await further instructions.

+Weston contacts Ana, giving her a cover story that his office has been threatened and suggesting she stay with friends when it appears their apartment is under surveillance.
+Barlow tells him to go to the Metrorail station at Green Point Stadium, where he retrieves a GPS device containing the location of another safe house, but Frost creates a diversion and escapes.
+Weston, detained by the police, escapes and is forced to return fire at them.

-Weston contacts Langley to report Frost's escape.
-After hearing that Weston fired at the police, Linklater orders him to the nearest American embassy while Linklater and Barlow travel to South Africa.
-When Whitford uses a phrase, "we'll take it from here," that Frost warned him about earlier, Weston decides to pursue Frost himself.
-Weston meets with Ana, admits he is CIA, and urges her to return to Paris to protect her.
+Frost's escape is reported.
+After hearing that Weston fired at the police, Linklater orders him to visit the nearest American embassy for debriefing.
+When Whitford tells him, "We'll take it from here", Weston decides to pursue Frost himself as Frost had warned him that when he heard that particular sentence is when Weston should become concerned about his own safety.
+Linklater and Barlow travel to South Africa.
+Linklater suggests that Weston has joined Frost, which Barlow refutes.